 6. Goodfellas: I will, and have previously, argue with anyone who says “The Godfather” is better.
 The story of Henry Hill’s rise as a gangster is so damn good.
-Deniro and Pesci are great, the script is fantastic, and Marty Scorsese (especially in the famous kitchen of the Copa scene, above) directs beautifully.
+De Niro and Pesci are great, the script is fantastic, and Marty Scorsese (especially in the famous kitchen of the Copa scene, above) directs beautifully.

 7. When Harry Met Sally: Best romantic comedy ever; to call it a rom-com is almost an insult.
 Billy Crystal and Meg Ryan have perfect chemistry, Bruno Kirby and Carrie Fisher are great too (“you made a woman meow?”), and the late great Nora Ephron’s script is perfect.

 8. Fargo: The Coen Brothers have made a lot of great films, but this is their masterpiece.
-William H. Macy, Steve Buscemi and the great Francis McDormand in a kidnapping tale gone way wrong.
+William H. Macy, Steve Buscemi and the great Frances McDormand in a kidnapping tale gone way wrong.
 So dark, and so brilliant.

 9. Almost Famous: Yes, I’ve got two Cameron Crowe movies in my Top 10.
 “Almost Famous” is just another perfect movie.
 Patrick Fugit in the role of his life, Kate Hudson never better, and Billy Crudup as the perfect “guitar player with mystique” in a 1970s rock band.
-So many amazing lines and scenes; my favorite is William dancing with Penny and saying “I’m about to boldly go where many, many men have gone before.”
+So many amazing lines and scenes; my favorite is William dancing with Penny and saying “I’m about to boldly go where many men have gone before.”